Is it OK to send your children on a plane without a parent?

 - Completing a UM request form with the airline prior to departure with all the necessary contact details for both ends of the flight, including any medical issues.

-- Someone from the airline taking the child from check-in through customs and to a special assistance lounge at departure.
+- Someone from the airline will take the child from check-in through customs and to a special assistance lounge at departure.

-- The flight crew will then take responsibility for the passenger during the flight, checking they are strapped in, luggage stowed, aware of safety procedures and have food and drinks throughout the flight.
+- The flight crew will then take responsibility for the UM passengers during the flight, checking they are strapped in, luggage stowed, aware of safety procedures and have food and drinks throughout the flight.

 - Ground services at the destination will again take responsibility for the UM on arrival and take them through customs and baggage until they are safely handed over to a designated guardian with ID.